jedhsu/geometry/README.md

 ## Geometry

+`Geometry` is a framework for geometric modeling & reasoning, written in Rust.

-`geometry` explores the notion of geometric space and how it as evolved and generalized from its conception in Ancient Greece to the category-theoretic perspective of the modern day.
+`Geometry` explores the concept of space how it as evolved and generalized from its physical perspective in Ancient Greece to the abstract category-theoretic perspective of the modern day, and find practical applications.

-It explores space
+It models space from the five paradigms.
-* Eucildean space.
+* Eucildean
-* Hilbert space.
+* Hilbert
-* Topological space.
+* Topological
+* Categorical
-* Toposic space.
+* Triadic

+We also want a practical framework with following goals: TODO.

 Rust's expressive type system enables this work through use of generics.

 A goal is to find practical applicatio of the intuitively profound principles currently emerging in computational trinitarism, The goal for this is to provide a framework for space.

+Blurb about aspiring on how to look at data & structure from a more geometric perspective.

-### Euclidean Space
+### Euclidean (

+#### Example: Rasterization

-### Hilbert Space
+### Hilbert

+#### Example: Oscillation

-### Topological Space
+### Topological

+#### Example: Lorentzian Manifold

+### Categorical

+#### Example: Neural Network

+### Triadic

-### Toposic Space
+### Fractological

 ### Future Goals